 Are There Limits on The Fees a General Improvement District (“GID”) May Fix?

-Given GID Boards have the power under NRS 318.197(1) to fix “rates, tolls and charges,”1 the question: are there limits on the “fees” a GID Board can exercise, and if so, what are they?
+Given GID Boards have the power under NRS 318.197(1) to fix “rates, tolls and charges,”1 the question: are there limits on the “fees” a GID Board can adopt, and if so, what are they?

 Dillon’s Rule3: As elsewhere discussed, Nevada is a “Dillon’s Rule“ State4.
 As such, IVGID’s “powers are…limited and only extend to those…which are: 1) granted in express words; 2) necessarily implied or…incident to…powers expressly granted; and, 3) absolutely essential to the declared objects and purposes of the (municipal) corporation – not simply convenient, but indispensable.”5 The Rule also states that should there be “any reasonable doubt…as to whether a power has been granted(, it) will be ruled against the local government” and denied.6 In other words, “municipalities run by municipal codes (state laws) can only act where specifically authorized by state law.”7 This shouldn’t be a foreign concept to you the reader.
 After all, does not the federal government have powers State governments do not?
 So why would you think states have powers equivalent to or in excess of those of the federal government?
 What about states versus local governments?
 Why would you think counties and municipalities have powers equivalent to or in excess of those of State government?
-And why would you think limited purpose special districts like IVGID2 have powers equivalent to or in excess of those of counties and municipalities?
+And why would you think limited purpose special districts like IVGID5 have powers equivalent to or in excess of those of counties and municipalities?
 So with that said…

-Therefore to Be a Legitimate Fee, Toll or Charge, The Assessment Cannot Exceed The Reasonable Costs Government Incurs to Furnish The Facilities or Service(s) Represented by Payment: As elsewhere explained, assuming a GID’s “rates,” “tolls” and “charges” are “fees,” which is what IVGID tells us they are, in order to answer the question of the limits on those “fees,” we must first examine what kinds of exactments the District assesses, and determine whether they are permitted under NRS 318.197(1).
-Because if they are not legitimate fees, their adoption is in excess of the fee limits a GID may fix.
+Limitation No. 1 – NRS 318.197(1) Must Expressly Authorize The Particular Rate, Toll, or Charge Under Examination: As elsewhere explained, assuming a GID’s “rates,” “tolls” and “charges” are “fees” which is what IVGID tells us they are, in order to answer the question of the applicable limits thereon, we must first examine what kinds of exactments the District assesses and determine whether they are expressly permitted under NRS 318.197(1).
+Because if they are not, their adoption is in excess of the fee limits a GID may fix.

-“The Hawaii Supreme Court in Medeiros adopted a modified version of the test (above) articulated by the Massachusetts Supreme Judicial Court in Emerson College, which analyzes whether the charge: (1) applies to the direct beneficiary of a particular service, (2) is allocated directly to defraying the costs of providing the service, and (3) is reasonably proportionate to the benefit received.”23 Where “those criteria fit the charge, it is a fee.”24 This is the test apparently approved by our Supreme Court25, and it means fees cannot exceed the reasonable costs government incurs to furnish the facilities and services for which they are assessed.
+Limitation No. 2 – The Person/Property Assessed Must Realize Some “Special Benefit“ Above And Beyond That Furnished to Society as a Whole: As elsewhere stated, our Supreme Court seems to have adopted “a modified version of the test (above) articulated by the Massachusetts Supreme Judicial Court in Emerson College [v.
+City of Boston, 391 Mass.
+415, 421, 462 N.E.2d 1098 (1984).
+One] which analyzes whether the charge: (1) applies to the direct beneficiary of a particular service, (2) is allocated directly to defraying the costs of providing the service, and (3) is reasonably proportionate to the benefit received.”8 Where “those criteria fit the charge, it is a fee.”9 This is the test apparently approved by our Supreme Court10, and it means fees cannot exceed the reasonable costs government incurs to furnish the facilities and services for which they are assessed.
+Where it does not, the rates, tolls and charges a local government assesses are in excess of the fee limits a GID may fix.

 - See our What Kinds of Rates, Tolls and Charges Are GID Boards Authorized to Fix discussion.